Elin-Modding-Resources/Elin.Docs/zh/articles/50_Patching/runtime_editing_sources.md

         return HasModConfigOptionEnabled;
     }

-    //These attributes indicate that it is a prefix for SourceManager.Init and that it should run after CWL.
+    //These attributes indicate that it is a prefix for SourceManager.Init.
-    [HarmonyAfter("dk.elinplugins.customdialogloader")]
     [HarmonyPrefix]
     [HarmonyPatch(typeof(SourceManager), nameof(SourceManager.Init))]
     internal static void Thingy()
     {
         SourceManager sources = EMono.sources; //defines our sources variable, which is usually in EMono.
-There's also Core.Instance but CWL patches on EMono.
+There's also Core.Instance.
         SourceThing.Row row = sources.things.rows.Find((SourceThing.Row x) => x.id == "bone"); // Gets our row and tries to find an item with the id "bone"
         //Your changes here
         row.name = "Things"; //Example change, renames the bone item to "Things"